rperica/KnightTravail/README.md

 ### **Getting Started**

-For project generation *Premake5* is used, it is done and tested in Viusal studio 2019 enviroment, so Viusal studio 2019 is recommended.
+For project generation *Premake5* is used, it is done and tested in Visual studio 2019 enviroment, so Visual studio 2019 is recommended.
 Other development environments are untested.

 #### **<ins>1.
 Downloading the repository</ins>**